jessepav/libgdx-wiki-old/Managing-your-assets.md

 manager.load("data/mymusic.ogg", Music.class);
 ```

 These calls will enqueue those assets for loading.
-The assets will be loaded in the order we called the [AssetManager#load()](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/assets/AssetManager.html#load(java.lang.String,%20java.lang.Class)) method.
-Some loaders allow you to also pass parameters to them via AssetManager#load().
+The assets will be loaded in the order we called the [AssetManager.load()](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/assets/AssetManager.html#load-java.lang.String-java.lang.Class-) method.
+Some loaders allow you to also pass parameters to them via AssetManager.load().
 Say we want to specify a non-default filter and mipmapping setting for loading a texture:

 ```java
 TextureParameter param = new TextureParameter();